MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/gdpr-delete.md

 ---
-title: "Respond to GDPR requests to delete data from Dynamics 365 Customer Service Insights"
+title: "Respond to requests to delete data from Customer Service Insights"
 description: "Respond to GDPR Data Subject Requests (DSR) to delete data from Dynamics 365 Customer Service Insights"
 keywords: ""
 ms.date: 4/30/2019